ViacomInc/data-point/CONTRIBUTING.md

 **Javascript API restrictions**

-We want DataPoint to be accessible to users from Node 4.x and above, because of this we would like to stick to Node 4.x full compatibility without the use of any transpilers.
+We want DataPoint to be accessible to users from Node 6.x and above, because of this we would like to stick to Node 6 LTS full compatibility without the use of any transpilers.

 That said, for asynchronous code please rely on using BlueBird's promise api.

+## Supported Node Versions

+We will only be supporting node 6 and above, please make sure the code you use is supported by this version.

 ## Pull Request Process